isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/connected-tv-setup.md

 **Create a New Ad**

 * Click on Ads on the left hand menu bar
 * Select New Ad in the top right corner and select Pre-roll: Connected TV unit and duration you'd like to run.
-Keep in mind that the the duration of the ad will affect inventory&nbsp;availability.
+Keep in mind that the the duration of the ad will affect inventory availability.

 **Upload the Video**

 * Upload Video: Raw creative asset.
-See&nbsp; [Ad Specs.](../../../user-guide/planning/ad-formats/ad-specs.md)
+See  [Ad Specs.](../../../user-guide/planning/ad-formats/ad-specs.md)
 * Use Existing Video: Use a previously uploaded video to create a new ad.

 **Configure the Ad**